I recently spoke to a group of caregivers at the Brevard Alzheimer's Foundation and it went extremely well.

 Here is the steak and potatoes from my presentation.
 Please take the time to work through the material - it really does help.

-1. Custom Search - Alzheimer’s Patients can Deceive OutsidersThis is by far one of the most popular topics when I give a presentation on Alzheimer's and Dementia care.
+1. Custom Search - Alzheimer’s Patients can Deceive OutsidersThis is one of the most popular topics when I give a presentation on Alzheimer's and Dementia care.
 The ability to act differently in front of others demonstrations that dementia patients do retain their social skills.

 What happens and how do they do it?
 The person living with Alzheimer's jumps in what I call the Way Bac machine.
 They jump back to a time before Alzheimer's set in.
 So Dotty could complain all the way to the doctors office, ask to go home a 100 times, and then all of a sudden turn into a wonderful person when the doctor walked into the room.
 She acted like she would have - way back - when she went to the doctor.